 “I decided it wasn’t for me, Mom.”
 My 13-year-old daughter Nandini’s group of friends wanted to venture off on their own during an outing at an outdoor mall.
 My daughter made the choice to stay back near the parents who were chaperoning.
 When I asked later whether it was difficult to make that decision, she said, “I just didn’t think it was a safe option and I let my friends know I wasn’t comfortable participating.”
-I was relieved, because several not-so-good scenarios popped up in my mind of all the things that could have gone wrong if she had gone along with the group.
+I was relieved that she knew how to set healthy boundaries, because several not-so-good scenarios popped up in my mind of all the things that could have gone wrong if she had gone along with the group.

 This particular situation ended well, but teens are often caught in difficult situations in which they don’t know what their personal boundaries are or how to articulate them.
 Even when their gut tells them to draw a line, an inability to explain their feelings can lead to difficulties with a parent, teacher, coach, or friend.